drmonkeysee/Aldo/test/BCDTEST.md

 ;
 ```

-The source code was compiled using [Easy 6502](https://skilldrick.github.io/easy6502/) with some very minor modifications to match that assembler's syntax expectations, then adjusted to execute within the $86XX memory page rather than Easy 6502's default of $06XX to match the assumptions of a NES emulator memory map.
+The source code was compiled using [Easy 6502](https://skilldrick.github.io/easy6502/) with some very minor modifications to match that assembler's syntax expectations, then adjusted to execute within the $86XX memory page rather than Easy 6502's default of $06XX to match the NES memory map.
 The resulting bytes are saved in **bcdtest.out**.

-The out filecontains only the bytes consisting of the test program.
-In order to run it in Aldo, **bcdtest.py** expands the program into a 32KB ROM file with the appropriate offsets and RESET vector so it can be run directly with no additional adjustments.
-The output of **bcdtest.py** is **bcdtest.rom**.
+The out file contains only the bytes consisting of the test program.
+In order to run it in Aldo, **bcdtest.py** expands the program into a 32KB ROM file, **bcdtest.rom**, with the appropriate offsets and RESET vector so it can be run directly with no additional adjustments.
 This is all automated with the make target **bcdtest**.

-Listed below is the variable table and disassembly of the adjusted verification program.
+The variable table used by the test ROM is listed below:

 ```
-.define ERROR	$0
+.define ERROR	$00
-.define AR	$1
+.define AR	$01
-.define CF	$2
+.define CF	$02
-.define DA	$3
+.define DA	$03
-.define DNVZC	$4
+.define DNVZC	$04
-.define HA	$5
+.define HA	$05
-.define HNVZC	$8
+.define HNVZC	$08
-.define N1	$9
+.define N1	$09
-.define N1H	$A
+.define N1H	$0A
-.define N1L	$B
+.define N1L	$0B
-.define N2	$C
+.define N2	$0C
-.define N2L	$D
+.define N2L	$0D
-.define NF	$E
+.define NF	$0E
-.define VF	$F
+.define VF	$0F
 .define ZF	$10
 .define N2H	$11
 ```

+To get a disassembly of the test program run `build/aldo -d test/bcdtest.rom`.